ilkkao/capture-video-frame/README.md

 # capture-video-frame

 A micro-library for taking screenshots from a running HTML5 video.
-Built to work together with [getUserMedia.js](https://github.com/addyosmani/getUserMedia.js/)

 ## Installation